mstellwa/fsi_demos/am_ai_demo/docs/demo_scenarios.md

 #### Step 1: Top Holdings Overview
 **User Prompt**:
 ```
-"What are my top 10 holdings by market value in the SAM Global Thematic Growth portfolio?"
+"What are my top 10 holdings by market value in the SAM Technology & Infrastructure portfolio?"
 ```

 **Expected Response**: